-PRM plans submitted with PCNs must include, but not be limited to:
+PRM plans, developed in accordance with Fort Worth District Guidelines, are to be submitted with PCNs and must include, but not be limited to:

-- a) a thorough description of the proposed mitigation area including baseline data documenting ecological condition; - b) a description of all proposed work and structures such as grading, fills, excavation, plantings, and water level control structures; - c) plan and cross-section drawings of pertinent work and structures; - d) a statement explaining how adverse impacts to local hydrology will be minimized; and - e) a proposal for monitoring the success of the proposed mitigation plan.
-Generally, monitoring should continue for at least five years after mitigation activities are completed, providing planting survival and ecological success requirements have been achieved.
+- a) a thorough description of the proposed mitigation area including baseline data documenting ecological condition; - b) a description of all proposed work and structures such as grading, fills, excavation, plantings, and water level control structures; - c) data supporting predicted ecological lift upon project completion and maturity; - d) plan and cross-section drawings of pertinent work and structures; - e) a statement addressing the minimization of adverse impacts to hydrology; and - f) a proposal for monitoring the success of the proposed mitigation plan.
+On a case-by-case basis, consideration may be given to establishment of desirable native species and upon USACE determination that vegetative survival and ecological success requirements have been achieved, the applicant would be released from monitoring.

-To achieve long-term success of a mitigation plan, an appropriate real estate arrangement, such as a conservation easement, may be required.
+To achieve long-term success a real estate instrument in the form of a conservation easement will be required for compensatory mitigation sites located on private lands.
+In the event the compensatory mitigation site was to occur on public lands, a facilities management plan would be developed and implemented.
 More information may be found at 33 CFR 332.4(c)(1-14).